dominuskernel/school-enviroment/README.md

-# components-generator
+# school-environment
-It's a components generator
+Environment develop to students